-Therefore, for grants where FightMND funding may lead to the generation of Intellectual Property, the following additional conditions shall apply:
+Therefore, for grants where FightMND funding may lead to the generation of intellectual property, the following additional conditions shall apply:

 1.1.
-Any Intellectual Property developed during the course of conducting research supported by FightMND clinical trial grants under this agreement (project IP) shall be owned by the Administering Institution.
+Any intellectual property developed during the course of conducting research supported by FightMND Grants under this agreement (Project IP) shall be owned by the Administering Institution.

 1.2.
 The Administering Institution must comply with the National Principles of Intellectual Property Management for Publicly Funded Research by having in place strategies, policies, and procedures for the identification, protection, management, and exploitation of Intellectual Property, including that resulting from funding by charities such as FightMND.